11 Things to Never Say at Work

 We get it, a lot of the meetings you attend might seem unnecessary, a waste of time, and quite lame to be frank.
 But don’t ever say that out loud in the meeting or whisper it to a colleague, says Melanie Greenberg, PhD, licensed clinical psychologist in Mill Valley, California, and author of the Stress-Proof Brain.
 It could make your boss think you’re not being a team player because you find them boring and think you have better things to do than be in that meeting.
 Remember that these are the things you should never do when you come back from holiday break.

 “You look nice,” to a female colleague (if you wouldn’t say it to a male one)

 You’re better off not commenting on the appearance and weight of colleagues.
 “You shouldn’t say anything to a woman that you wouldn’t say to a man,” says Dr. Greenberg.
 When you tell a colleague, “You look nice today,” or “Your haircut looks nice,” you have to consider how it might be taken.
 Does that mean their old haircut looked terrible?
 Does that mean they normally don’t look nice every day?
 What was intentioned to be an innocent compliment can get out of hand quickly.

 Too many details about your weekend to your boss

 Sharing a play-by-play of every dive you visited on your birthday bar crawl with your boss when he asked, “What did you do this weekend?” doesn’t paint an image of a consummate professional.
 Sharing details of what you did on your personal time could quickly become TMI, says Dr. Dattner.
 When in doubt, sharing less is more here.
 But remember to thank him for asking and inquire about how his weekend went as well.
-Here are 9 other office mistakes that will make coworkers think less of you.
+These are the 10 best places to work—and they’re hiring!

 “It’s not my fault”